-You read about “topic clusters” in an SEO guide and built one: a 4,000-word pillar article on “Claude API,” plus 2 supporting articles.
-Six months later, the pillar ranks at position 32.
-The two supporting articles rank at 60+.
-None get meaningful traffic.
-The cluster strategy isn’t wrong — it’s just that 1 pillar + 2 satellites isn’t a cluster.
-It’s a stub.
+You read about “topic clusters” in an SEO guide and built one: a 4,000-word pillar on “Claude API,” plus 2 supporting articles.
+Six months later the pillar ranks at position 32, the two satellites rank 60+, and none gets meaningful traffic.
+The strategy isn’t wrong.
+The problem is that 1 pillar + 2 satellites isn’t a cluster — it’s a stub.

 Topical authority is a function of coverage breadth and depth.
-Real clusters typically have 6-10+ supporting articles per pillar (20+ for competitive topics).
-Below: how to design the cluster, ship it over 2-3 months, link bidirectionally, and avoid the “treat clustering as a checkbox” failure mode that produces stubs.
+Industry guidance in 2026 converges on 8-12 supporting articles per pillar; a site with ~20 interconnected articles on a topic routinely outranks a single 5,000-word guide, even a technically superior one.
+Below: how to design the cluster, ship it over 2-3 months, wire it bidirectionally, and avoid the “treat clustering as a checkbox” failure that produces stubs.

 Common causes